sunlabuiuc/sdoh/README.md

 # Social Determinants of Health Prediction

-A model that predicts Social Determinants of Health.
+A model that predicts Social Determinants of Health for the paper "Integration of Large Language Models and Traditional Deep Learning for Social Determinants of Health Prediction" (see [arXiv]).

 ## Documentation